fabiomattei/rubygtkfun/_posts/2020-06-12-warming-up-first-application.md

 ### Forth code block

-The last instruction runs the application and writes the console output on the terminal.
+Last instruction runs the application and writes the console output on the terminal.

 {% highlight ruby %}
 puts app.run